Ernst Wilimowski

-Ernest Otton Wilimowski (Ernst Otto Wilimowski, born Ernst Otto Prandella; 23 June 1916 – 30 August 1997), nicknamed "Ezi", was a Polish and German footballer who played as a forward.
+Ernest Otto Wilimowski (Ernst Otto Wilimowski, born Ernst Otto Prandella; 23 June 1916 – 30 August 1997), nicknamed "Ezi", was a Polish and German footballer who played as a forward.
 Willimowski had a career spanned nearly a quarter of a century in both countries, Poland and Germany, and was capped for their respective national teams.

 According to RSSSF, he scored at least 683 goals in 484 official games, making him the 17th greatest goalscorer of all time and over 1077 total goals including friendlies.
 He is the most prolific goalscorer in official matches in one season in recorded history according to RSSSF, with 107 goals scored in 45 matches.
 Wilimowski was the first player to score four goals in a single FIFA World Cup game.

 Wilimowski also occasionally played ice hockey for the team Pogoń Katowice.

 Early life

 Born in Kattowitz (Katowice), Prussian Silesia, German Empire, Wilimowski was raised in a Silesian family, typical of the Upper Silesian Polish-German borderland.
 After eastern Upper Silesia became part of Poland in 1922, he became a citizen of the Second Polish Republic.

 His parents, Ernst-Roman and Paulina, were German.
 His father, a soldier for the German Empire, died on the Western Front in the First World War.
 His mother sent him to a German kindergarten, a German primary school and, when he was nine years old, to the German football team 1.
 FC Kattowitz.
 At the age of 13, he was legally adopted by his stepfather, who was Polish, and took on the surname Wilimowski.
 At home, he spoke German for the most part, while in public he often spoke a Silesian dialect of the Polish language.
 Officially a citizen of Poland, he referred to himself as an Upper Silesian ("Górnoślązak" - Oberschlesier).